Utah Red Rocks: Head coaches

 Greg Marsden was hired in 1976 to begin the gymnastics program.
 Marsden coached Utah for 40 straight years.
 He is the only collegiate gymnastics coach to amass 1,000 wins and earn Coach of the Year honors seven times.
 He has never had a team finish worse than tenth place overall.

 In July 2009 Megan Marsden was named co-head coach of the Red Rocks.
 Megan, in addition to being Greg's wife, is a former member of the squad and has been an assistant coach since 1985.

 After the 2015 season, Greg retired and his wife Megan and assistant coach Tom Farden were named co-head coaches.
 On 22 April 2019, Megan Marsden announced her retirement, and it was confirmed that current co-head coach Tom Farden would continue as the sole head coach.
+Farden left his position in November 2023 after numerous people came forward with allegations of abuse.